collectivetribe/collectivetribe/README.md

 - 👋 Hi, I’m @collectivetribe
 - 👀 I’m interested in outdoor activities, psychedelic, culture experience, music.
 - 🌱 I’m currently learning knowlege of cryptocurrency.
-- 💞️ I’m quite a muggle in this filed, just trying to learning as much as possible here.
+- 💞️ I’m quite a muggle in this filed, just trying to learn as much as possible here.
 - 📫

 <!---